microsoft/fluentui-react-native/CONTRIBUTING.md

       - Run `yarn start`
    5. Run application

+## Creating new native Android Components

+This section is specifically focused on creating new components for Android platforms.

+If you are creating a new component from scratch, you have the most leeway to design your API.
+In general, you will probably want to expose each property from the native Android control as either a token or prop (or both) to JS.

+To add a new control to the FURN component library: [creating a new component](#creating-a-new-component)

+To add a native module that wraps a FluentUI Android control:

+1. Create the android/src/main/java/com/microsoft/fnandroid/<new-component> subdirectory in your components directory

+2. Inside the new directory you just created,  add the following files.
+In all of the newly created files, add your package name at the top of the file: package com.microsoft.fnandroid.(new-component)

+    a. **(new-component)ViewManager.kt**: This Kotlin file imports FluentUI Android, and creates a subclass of RCTViewManager to instantiate and return your FluentUI Android control.

+    - Implement the createViewInstance method

+    - Expose view property setters using @ReactProp (or @ReactPropGroup) It's important to note that in order for properties and methods to be available to React Native, they must add the @ReactMethod decorator to it's declaration.

+    b. **(new-component)Module.kt**: This file will contain your native module class.
+Your module class will extend the ReactContextBaseJavaModule

+    c. **(new-component)Package.kt**
+    - Add the ViewManager in createViewManagers of the applications package
+    - Add the Module in  createNativeModules of the applications package

+3. In directory android/src/main, add AndroidManifest.xml and add the package name

+4. Autolink Native Module

+    a.
+Gradle Build Init plugin
+    - Run gradle init inside android directory
+    - Select type of project to generate: Basic
+    - Select build script DSL: Groovy

+    b.
+Include dependencies for android build environment
+    - Edit the generated build.gradle file (Example: packages/experimental/Drawer/android/build.gradle)
+    - Add dependencies for kotlin, maven, react-native, etc
+      - Add dependency for FluentUIAndroid

+    c.
+Add @fluentui-react-native/<new-component> package under "dependencies" and "depcheck"/"ignoreMatches" in apps/android/package.json in order for our Fluent Tester app to build and use your new Android component module

 ## Creating a pull request

 Thanks for your interest in contributing to the fluentui-react-native!
 We welcome all contributions.
 Here's information on how to prepare your change for a pull request.